Brian Gershon

 • A premium model reserved for complex reasoning, long-context analysis, or high-stakes output

-A few models I have used for lower-cost slots:
+If you prefer to pick manually, a few models I have used for lower-cost slots:

 • Gemini Flash-Lite, GPT-mini, Gemini Flash - solid smaller frontier options